 It's thought that consumers might make their first e-cigarette purchase in person, to build familiarity with a relatively new product, or to seek advice on which type of device might suit them best.

-However, the World Health Organization has cited several health concerns associated with vaping, pointing out that:
+The World Health Organization has also previously cited several health concerns associated with vaping, pointing out that:

 - The long-term effects are unknown